ajaychitre/azure-tools/README.md

 13. Select your 'Account id' if it's not selected.
 Under 'Database' select 'Create new' & enter name of database.
 14. Enter value under 'Collection name pattern'
 15. ***IMPORTANT***: Under 'Document id', enter 'id'.
 This is 'name of the field in output events used to specify document id'.
 In our case, every tweet has a field called 'id' which is a unique identifier.
-16. Click on 'Save' to created the output.
+16. Click on 'Save' to create the output.
 17. Click on 'Functions' & then on 'Add'.
 18. In the drop-down, select 'Azure ML'.
 19. Enter 'sentiment' as 'Function alias'.
 Select 'Provide Azure ML manually'.